MicrosoftDocs/visualstudio-docs/mac/editorconfig.md

     csharp_new_line_before_open_brace = none
     ```

-4. Adding the file does not automatically update your settings.
+4. While adding the automatically update your settings for any new code that you add, existing code will need to be reformatted.
 To reflect the settings from the `.editorconfig` file, select the project node and choose **Edit > Format > Format Document** from the menu bar:

     ![Format Document menu item](media/editorconfig-image2.png)